ommann/curvy-love2d/README.md

 Curve objects are initialized with two tables given as arguments.
 First table represents the x-values and the second corresponding y-values.

 Make sure each x-value has y-value.
-Y-values must be strictly increasing or decreasing.
+X-values must be strictly increasing.
+Y-values can be strictly increasing or decreasing.

 ```lua
 --From 0 to 100 it takes 0.8 seconds